Body Aches & Pain? 5 Soothing Essential Oils for Pain ReliefReading Time: 8 minutes

 For minor aches & pains, essential oils can be a much safer method of delivering soothing relief right to the area where it is needed.

-Relief Essential Oil Blend contains 5 essential oils that have been studied for their effect of pain and inflammation:
+These 5 essential oils for pain relief have been studied for their effect on pain and inflammation:

-Four ways to use Relief Essential Oil Blend or a blend made with these oils (see article for specifics):
+Four ways to use these oils individually or as a blend are for (see article for specifics):